ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 about the impure ways we'll probably be getting those actions (like `IO`).
-This separation makes complicated business logic pretty easy to test, and we can write separate tests for the 'glue' code with confidence that the logic of our actions is correct.
+This separation makes complicated business logic pretty easy to test, and we can write separate tests for the 'glue' code with confidence that the logic of our actions is correct and that our program **CAN'T** edit our state in an invalid way since all updates **must** be performed through the `performTransaction` function.
 Note that using an impure base monad like IO could certainly cause the list of actions which are collected to change, but the list of actions which is collected **fully describes** the state changes which take place; and so testing only the application of actions is sufficient for testing state updates.

 There's really only so much we can do with `Update` alone, but it's pretty easy to write an `UpdateT` transformer!
 I'll leave you to check out the